chrokh/toow-old/_sources/chapters/abstract-injected-object-composition.md

 Instead of letting the substitution cipher be a superclass that other classes can subclass (meaning: is-a) we simply say that it's a class that composes (meaning: has-a) other classes.

+Pay special attention to how our concrete ciphers (`RobbersCipher`, `CaesarsCipher`, and `LeetCipher`) no longer need to implement the interface `IStringToStringCipher` and no longer need to implement the method `string Encode (string input)`.
+The string to string conversion is now instead achieved by means of abstract injected composition.

 But what's this `CharToStringAdapter`?
-Well, that's the [design pattern](design-patterns) known as adapter pattern.
+Well, that's the [design pattern](design-patterns) known as "adapter pattern".
 But it's also just a simple solution to the problem caused by some ciphers returning a `char` when encoding a `char` while others return a `string`.
 With the adapter, which *also uses abstract injected object composition*, we can simply wrap any cipher that implements the interface `ICharToCharCipher` and make it behave as if it implemented the interface `ICharToStringCipher`.